Updated December 2015

-- 3 students from Republic County are studying at KU Medical Center.
+- 2 students from Republic County are currently studying at KU Medical Center.

 Strengthening the Health Care Workforce

-- 10 KU Medical Center graduates live and/or practice in Republic County.
+- 10 KU Medical Center alumni live and/or practice in Republic County.

 - 1 Republic County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 20 enrollments in KU Medical Center continuing education courses and conferences by Republic County health care professionals in Fiscal Year 2015.
+- 25 enrollments in KU Medical Center continuing education/professional development courses and conferences by Republic County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

 Researching to Improve Health